Fetching latest release...

 Knockdown

-Knockdown multiplies your damage according to the wave and quest you’re doing.
+Knockdown multiplies your damage according to the wave, amount of knockdowns, and quest you’re doing.

 • Normal damage cap outside of knockdown is 1,500,000.